TYPO3-Documentation/site-introduction/README.md

 # TYPO3 Version

-The development of this installation started with TYPO3 v11 (branch `main`).
+The development of this installation started with TYPO3 v9.
-There exists a branch `task/v10-0` with TYPO3 v10, currently there is no guarantee that this is running well though.
-Future branches will include a version number that indicates the TYPO3 version.
+Branches and Tags include a version number that indicates the TYPO3 version.

 # Frontend